Welcome to the Additional BCAT® Cognitive Exercises on The Digital Working Memory Platform

 Longitudinal research studies have found that frequent participation in mentally stimulating activities is associated with decreased rates of cognitive decline and risk for dementia.
 This does not mean that cognitive exercises will prevent dementia, but that they may delay onset and improve functional ability.
 Mental stimulation throughout the life span, not just in the older adult years, is thought to be vital for healthy cognitive functioning in the older years.
 Frequent mental exercises that "work" attention and memory skills are particularly important.
 For mental stimulation to be effective, it should:

 We have designed each exercise with the best neuroscience evidence available.
 At the same time, we strive to make the exercises practical and accessible.
 This program is periodically updated and enhanced with new exercises added to create a dynamic experience for the user.

 For Facilities, using the exercises in a social context is particularly beneficial.
-For example, the Word Searches module can be done in a group setting, in either a cooperative fashion, or as a competitive game.
-There are three levels of difficulty.
+For example, Memory Match exercises can be done in a group setting, in either a cooperative fashion, or as a competitive game.
+There are multiple themes and levels of difficulty.
 Residents with memory and attentional problems can still play, just as residents who are cognitively intact can be challenged.

-For Individuals, the interactive exercises are calibrated on a continuum of difficulty.
-If you are using a module for the first time, we recommend starting with the easiest game and then progressing to a level of difficulty that you find challenging.
-Aim for five workouts a week.
+For Individuals, the interactive exercises offer both basic and complex activities with a range of difficulty levels.
+If you are trying an exercise for the first time, we recommend starting with the easiest level first, and then progressing to a level of difficulty that you find challenging.
+Aim for 15 minutes each time you complete the exercises, completing up to five workouts a week.